plausible/website/_posts/2020-04-17-how-one-blog-post-changed-my-startup-getting-48-000-visitors-in-a-week.md

 * On top of the visitor numbers and the new trials, **we got hundreds of comments on different forums and social media**.
 Some influential figures including [Rand Fishkin](https://twitter.com/randfish/status/1247934239808475137) and [April Dunford](https://twitter.com/aprildunford/status/1247986144517767169) shared our post.
 Other startups reached out to us too and there's even an invite to be a guest on a popular podcast.
 * One interesting feature of Plausible Analytics is the fact that you can **open your dashboard and share your website stats with the public**.
 We've done that so you can follow our stats on this [live demo](https://plausible.io/plausible.io).

-So this relaunch really changed the traction of our startup, the goal posts have moved.
-Here's a deeper look into actions we took.
+So this "relaunch" changed the traction of our startup, the goalposts have moved.
+Here's a deeper look into the actions we took.

 ## Revamp of the product, website and blog